Lawrence city commissioners approve tax incentives, development agreement with KU for Gateway project’s $300M second phase

 Lawrence city commissioners on Tuesday voted to approve a variety of financial incentives that would allow the $300 million second phase of the University of Kansas’ Gateway project to begin at 11th and Mississippi streets on the northern edge of campus.

 The commissioners voted to approve five items that will provide KU a major package of financial incentives worth around $94.6 million for the second phase of the project, which would build a hotel that connects to the conference center, new parking, new student housing and space for businesses.
-Two key provisions which needed a supermajority — creating special tax districts for KU — were approved on a 4-1 vote, with Commissioner Amber Sellers as the lone no vote.
+Two key provisions to create special tax districts for KU needed supermajorities to approve; one of them, for a Tax Increment Financing district, passed 5-0, and the other, for a STAR Bond district, passed 4-1, with Commissioner Amber Sellers as the lone no vote.

 Alongside the package of financial incentives, the city and KU drafted a development agreement that included a promise from KU to provide at least $4 million worth of land to be used for affordable housing projects.
 The city would also have rights to up to $14.5 million in new tax revenues created by the development to improve the Ninth Street corridor and stormwater systems near the football stadium, as the Journal-World reported.